 What else can cause breakthrough bleeding?

 If it's not birth control or a pregnancy causing your breakthrough bleeding, it could be stress.
-When stress levels rise, your body responds by secreting alpha-amylase, an enzyme that can trip up ovulation.
+When stress levels rise — for example, due to the chaotic 2020 election — your body responds by secreting alpha-amylase, an enzyme that can trip up ovulation.
 This can cause late periods, unexpected periods, longer periods, lighter periods, and even nonexistent periods.

 Conditions including polycystic ovary syndrome (PCOS), uterine fibroids, and certain infections can also cause bleeding that occurs at times other than when you're on your period, Dr. Minkin says.
 If you experience spotting or bleeding and symptoms including irregular periods, bleeding during or after sex, discharge, pelvic pain, a different-than-normal smell, or anything that seems new or concerning to you, see your OB/GYN as soon as possible to get to the bottom of the issue.

 Very often, breakthrough bleeding is normal.
 If you start spotting month after month, if the bleeding is heavy or lasts longer than a couple days, or if the spotting is accompanied by other symptoms, then Dr. Minkin advises you talk to a medical professional.
 But if you're not pregnant and it happens once or twice, it goes away quickly, and it never happens again — there's probably nothing to worry about.
 See your doctor if you want to (you know your body best).
 Or grab a panty liner and wait it out.